spacetelescope/jwst/docs/jwst/wfs_combine/main.rst

 replacement technique, described in detail below.
 The images are aligned to only the nearest integer pixel in each direction.
 No sub-pixel resampling is done.

+Due to the WFS dither patterns osscilating between two locations, the first image of the pair will oscillate between the two dither locations.
+Because the WSS software works in pixel space, we need to change which input image is "image 1" to get star to have the same pixel location in the output image.
+When the input parameter "flip_dithers" is set to True (the default) and the x offset between image 1 and image 2 is negative, the two images will be switched before any processing is performed.

 Algorithm
 ---------
-Creation of the output combined image is a three-step process: first the offsets between the images are computed, the offsets are used to shift image 2 to be in alignment with image 1, and finally the aligned data from the two images are combined.
+Creation of the output combined image is a three-step process: first the offsets between the images are computed using the World Coordinate System, then the offsets are used to shift image 2 to be in alignment with image 1, and finally the aligned data from the two images are combined.

 Computing Offsets
 ^^^^^^^^^^^^^^^^^